pet-informatica-uem/site-pet-backend/checklist.md

 - [x] Test for user enumeration
 - [x] Test for authentication bypass
 - [x] Test for bruteforce protection
-- [ ] Test password quality rules
+- [x] Test password quality rules
-- [x] Test remember me functionality
-- [x] Test for autocomplete on password forms/input
-- [ ] Test password reset and/or recovery
+- [x] Test password reset and/or recovery
-- [ ] Test password change process
+- [x] Test password change process
-- [x] Test CAPTCHA
-- [x] Test multi factor authentication
-- [x] Test for logout functionality presence
+- [ ] Test for logout functionality presence
-- [ ] Test for cache management on HTTP (eg Pragma, Expires, Max-age)
-- [x] Test for default logins
-- [x] Test for user-accessible authentication history
+- [ ] Test for user-accessible authentication history
 - [ ] Test for out-of channel notification of account lockouts and successful password changes
-- [ ] Test for consistent authentication across applications with shared authentication schema / SSO

 ### <a name="Session">Session Management</a>
-- [ ] Establish how session management is handled in the application (eg, tokens in cookies, token in URL)
-- [ ] Check session tokens for cookie flags (httpOnly and secure)
-- [ ] Check session cookie scope (path and domain)
-- [ ] Check session cookie duration (expires and max-age)
-- [ ] Check session termination after a maximum lifetime
+- [x] Check session termination after a maximum lifetime
-- [ ] Check session termination after relative timeout
+- [x] Check session termination after relative timeout
-- [ ] Check session termination after logout
+- [x] Check session termination after logout
-- [ ] Test to see if users can have multiple simultaneous sessions
+- [x] Test to see if users can have multiple simultaneous sessions
-- [ ] Test session cookies for randomness
+- [x] Test session cookies for randomness
-- [ ] Confirm that new session tokens are issued on login, role change and logout
+- [x] Confirm that new session tokens are issued on login, role change and logout
-- [ ] Test for consistent session management across applications with shared session management
-- [ ] Test for session puzzling
-- [ ] Test for CSRF and clickjacking

 ### <a name="Authorization">Authorization</a>
 - [ ] Test for path traversal
-- [ ] Test for bypassing authorization schema
-- [ ] Test for vertical Access control problems (a.k.a.
-Privilege Escalation)
-- [ ] Test for horizontal Access control problems (between two users at the same privilege level)
+- [x] Test for horizontal Access control problems (between two users at the same privilege level)
-- [ ] Test for missing authorization
+- [x] Test for missing authorization

 ### <a name="Validation">Data Validation</a>